TheCraftOfCode/Amrita-Events/README.md

 # Amrita-Events

-This is the amrita events android app
+This is the amrita events android.